Xerips/ArchLinux/DirtyTwin/readme.md

 - If you're experiencing issues, you can drop into a tty by selecting the `Send Key` menu drop down and then selecting `Ctrl+Alt+F2` through `Ctrl+Alt+F6`.
 To return to the GUI select `Ctrl+Alt+F7`.
   - This will give you access to a terminal (tty) to work on the system without entering your GUI.
 It can be helpful if you get black screened, or if you forgot to install alacritty (or other terminal emulator) you can use the tty to install one (I forget to install a terminal emulator all the time...).
+- I recommend re-running through my [ArchLinuxInstallation](https://github.com/Xerips/ArchLinux/blob/main/ArchLinuxInstallation/readme.md) guide for your first setup to make sure all the manual configuration is done.
+After getting your VM setup the way you like it, make a clone/snapshot/whatever so you can revert back to this clean fully setup state.

 The last thing to do is to install the black arch repo.
 You can find instructions on how to install the black arch repo on top of arch linux at [blackarch.org/downloads.html](https://blackarch.org/downloads.html).